jeyanandhini/phase-1-Mayurishinde27/chapter 2.md

-Types of constructions:
+# Types of constructions:

-1]Declaration instruction: declare variables ex. main()
+1] Declaration instruction: declare variables ex. main()

-2]Arithmetic instruction: arithmetic operations, *,/,-,+.
+2] Arithmetic instruction: arithmetic operations, *,/,-,+.

-3]control instructions : control sequence of execution of various statements
+3] control instructions : control sequence of execution of various statements

-Hierarchy of operationd
+# Hierarchy of operationd

-it is a priority in which operation is performed.
+- it is a priority in which operation is performed.

-1) *,/ , %  multiplication, division, modular division [L-R]
+1] *,/ , %  multiplication, division, modular division [L-R]

-2) +,- addition, subtraction [L-R]
+2] +,- addition, subtraction [L-R]

-3) = assignment [R-L]
+3] = assignment [R-L]